Know Before You Go: Indoor Kart Racing

 Karts will enter the track single-file.
 For the first lap, you’ll find your go kart is not at its peak speed.
 Use this time to warm up your tires by safely swerving your kart to the left and right – just like the pros (well, minus Kimi Räikkönen).
 Warming up your tires is crucial if you want your go kart to grip the track surface right away.

 When our track marshal waves the green flag, your race has begun, and you’ll be at the appropriate speed level.
+The race lasts until the fastest racer completes 12 laps around the track.

 NOTES ABOUT SPEED SETTINGS: